A. J. McKee: Bellator Featherweight World Grand Prix

 McKee faced Georgi Karakhanyan in the opening round of the Bellator Featherweight World Grand Prix on September 28 at Bellator 228.
 He was victorious via knockout just 8 seconds into the first round, advancing to the next round.

 In the quarterfinals, McKee faced Derek Campos at Bellator 236 on December 21, 2019.
 He won the bout via third round submission to advance in the tournament.

 In the semifinals, McKee was set to face Darrion Caldwell at Bellator 244 on June 6, 2020.
 However, the bout was delayed due to the COVID-19 pandemic.
 The bout was rescheduled and took place at Bellator 253 on November 19.
 McKee won the fight via neck crank submission in round one, thus moving on to the Featherweight Grand Prix final.

-In the final, McKee faced Bellator Featherweight Champion Patrício Pitbull at Bellator 263 on July 31, 2021 for the Grand Prix Title and $1 million dollar prize.
-McKee stunned Pitbull with a high kick early in the bout, and secured a guillotine choke winning the bout via submission in round one, claiming the Bellator Featherweight Championship, and $1 million dollar prize in the process.
+In the final, McKee faced Bellator Featherweight Champion Patrício Pitbull at Bellator 263 on July 31, 2021, for the Grand Prix Title and $1 million prize.
+McKee stunned Pitbull with a high kick early in the bout, and secured a guillotine choke winning the bout via submission in round one, claiming the Bellator Featherweight Championship, and $1 million prize in the process.
 The bout marked McKee's last of his prevailing contract, but becoming the champion triggered a clause which extended the contract by one year or three fights.

 Bellator Featherweight World Champion

-As the first title defense of his reign, McKee rematched Patrício Pitbull on April 15, 2022 at Bellator 277.
+As the first title defense of his reign, McKee rematched Patrício Pitbull on April 15, 2022, at Bellator 277.
 He lost the close bout and the title via unanimous decision, marking the first defeat of his professional career.

 Lightweight Move

-Moving up to Lightweight for the first time in his career, McKee faced Spike Carlyle on October 1, 2022 at Bellator 286.
+Moving up to Lightweight for the first time in his career, McKee faced Spike Carlyle on October 1, 2022, at Bellator 286.
 At weigh ins, Carlyle missed weight, coming .6 pounds over the division non-title fight limit at 156.6 lbs and was fined 20% of his purse and the bout continued at catchweight.
-In a wild and bloody bout, McKee came out of it with an unanimous decision victory.
+In a wild and bloody bout, McKee came out of it with a unanimous decision victory.

 McKee faced reigning Rizin FF Lightweight Champion Roberto de Souza in a non-title bout at Bellator MMA vs. Rizin on December 31, 2022.
 Although there were many submission attempts made by de Souza, McKee had more offense and won the bout by unanimous decision.
 Subsequently – with one bout left on his prevailing contract – McKee signed a new six-fight, multi-year contract with Bellator.

 Lightweight Grand Prix

 On January 11, 2023, McKee was announced as one of the eight participants in the $1 million Lightweight Grand Prix.

+McKee was scheduled face Patricky Pitbull in the Bellator Lightweight World Grand Prix Quarter-Final as part of Bellator MMA x Rizin 2 on July 30, 2023.
+However, on July 26, it was announced McKee had pulled out of the bout due to an injury, and that he was replaced by Roberto de Souza.